UnionInternationalCheminsdeFer/OSDM/index.md

 well as existing [UIC leaflets](https://www.shop-etf.com/en/leaflets-irs) were carefully examined and taken into account.

-Proofing that the specification is not bound to rail [Bileto](https://www.bileto.com/en) is successfully using the standard for the distribution of bus rides.
+Proofing that the specification is not bound to rail, [Bileto](https://www.bileto.com/en) is successfully using the standard for the distribution of bus rides.